Ultimate Guide to Agile Methodology – PART 2

 In Scrum – or any methodology for that matter – taking measures to avoid Scope Creep during a Sprint is paramount to success.

 This means that you’ll need to know your team’s capacity for work, as well as the amount of work they are committing to when adding issues to a sprint.

 Typically, your team should estimate issues before adding them to the sprint, so that you can see the total estimated work for the sprint.

 You can match this against your team’s capacity for work by looking at past sprints.

 So be sure to use software that will measure and monitor the velocity of work being done for each and every Sprint.

-One such software platform is Tara AI, and in the below screenshot you can see a project dashboard which automatically measures and monitors your team’s progress
+One such software platform is Tara AI, and in the below screenshot you can see a sprint dashboard which can help you keep track of project requirements and team velocity.

 However, don’t worry if you have no historical data.